Interstate 240 (North Carolina): Future

 As part of the I-26 Connector, in 2016, both state and federal agencies chose Alternative 4B, which will convert Patton Avenue along Bowen Bridge to local traffic and reroute I-240 along I-26 further north.
 In addition, the I-26/I-240/I-40 interchange, will be reconfigured to include missing ramp connects and a widening of I-40 through the area.
 The approximately 7 mi project planned to begin right-of-way acquisition in 2019, though delays included state money and worries over how neighborhoods would be affected.
-Contracts are to be awarded in 2023 and 2024 and construction to take three to five years.
 The estimated cost increased from $750 million in 2017 to $1.2 billion in 2023.

+The final contract for the main project, awarded to Archer–Wright Joint Venture, totalled $1.15 billion, the largest contract in the state's history.
+The design was selected May 15, 2024.